 Where the control group had a median survival of 157 days, the late-stage cancer patients receiving Immunocine’s Treatment had a median survival of 356 days.
 Not only did the average survival rate increase 2.26x, but the study revealed two additional important discoveries:

 Cancer research takes an incredibly long time to complete and fortunately, a lot of progress has been made.
-Located within the Houston Medical Center, the founding researchers of this treatment protocol are now underway with multiple FDA Clinical Trials focused on Glioblastoma and Pancreatic Cancer, two of the most deadly and aggressive cancers.
+Located within the Texas Medical Center, the founding researchers of this treatment protocol are now underway with multiple FDA Clinical Trials focused on Glioblastoma and Pancreatic Cancer, two of the most deadly and aggressive cancers.